Madagascar is known for

 Famed for its wildlife, Madagascar is to nature lovers what France is to foodies.
 But you’ll have to be patient, time your visit right and have Lady Luck on your side to see the best it has to offer.

-Indri Madagascar’s largest lemur is easily seen – and heard! – at Parc National Andasibe Mantadia.
+Indri Madagascar’s largest lemur is easily seen – and heard! – around Andasibe.

 Iconic baobabs Most commonly found in the southern half of the country, the collection on Allée des Baobabs has become one of Madagascar’s signature views.